ianchildress/redshirt/README.md

 *This is a quick and dirty readme and thus can't guarantee 100% accuracy.
 I'll polish it up shortly.*

-redshirt is a package for handling signals and/or dying gracefully The package is used by registering a function with one or more signals When the program receives that signal, the function is run.
+redshirt is a package for handling signals and/or dying gracefully.
+The package is used by registering a function with one or more signals When the program receives that signal, the function is run.